georgerennie/blog/_posts/2024-09-25-clock-gating.md

 # Can we automate this?

-These are quite common optimisations that commercial tools can perform automatically (at least the clock gating), and can be partiall done in Yosys using [Lighter](https://github.com/AUCOHL/Lighter) which pattern matches on DFFEs, replacing them with this ICG structure.
-There is [ongoing work](https://github.com/YosysHQ/yosys/pull/4583) to natively add these optimizations to Yosys with better heuristics to detect when they improve area, so hopefully this will be an easy improvement the user never even has to think about.
+These are quite common optimisations that commercial tools can perform automatically (at least the clock gating), and can be partially be done in Yosys using [Lighter](https://github.com/AUCOHL/Lighter) which pattern matches on DFFEs, replacing them with this ICG structure.
+There is [ongoing work](https://github.com/YosysHQ/yosys/pull/4583) to natively add these optimisations to Yosys with better heuristics to detect when they improve area, so hopefully this will be an easy improvement the user never even has to think about.